 If you're suspecting low compression, be sure to check out our article on performing a compression test as doing so will give you an idea of the condition of the top end, at which time, If the top end proves to be in need of service, be sure to grab a factory service manual specific to the bike you're working on, and on the way back together, be sure to stay on top of oil changes and air filter services to prolong the life of the top end.

-Got a clean air filter, clean gas in the carb and good compression??
+Got a clean air filter, clean gas in the tank that's reaching the engine and good compression?
 After you've been over everything listed above and have come to the conclusion that there's no spark, there are a few common reasons for a no spark condition which you should check before taking on a complex electronic ignition system.

-Ignition systems produce extremely high voltage so its not advised to be in contact with the ignition system while attempting to start the dirt bike.
+Ignition systems produce voltage in the THOUSANDS of volts so its advised to NOT be in contact with the ignition system when attempting to start a dirt bike.

-Although the shock is generally harmless, If you get hit by a plug wire, a coil, or a coil on plug setup, you'll find that you'll let go in an instant but this is best avoided by not holding or touching ignition components during cranking or running of a motorcycle.
+Although the shock is DC and generally harmless, If you get "hit" by the secondary ignition system via a primary or kill switch wire, spark plug wire, a coil, or a coil on plug setup, you'll find that you'll let go in an INSTANT, but getting shocked is easily avoidable by not holding or touching ignition components during cranking or running of a motorcycle.

 The wires that run to the kill switch or other handlebar controls, as well as the wires which run to control units and other electrical components are frequently routed in such a way that they get smashed between the fork leg, or triple clamp, as well being routed in areas susceptible to chafing and on older dirt bike's it's not uncommon to see broken insulation exposing bare wire which could and often does result in a short or open circuit resulting in a dirt bike that suddenly loses spark.